signature-opensource/CK-MQTT/README.md

 Reconnect on connection lost.
 There is issues on reconnection with the IdStore: After CanceAllAcks, the IdStore does not contain any IDs Concurrency issues due to disconnect.
+Publish may fail if we publish before stopwatch ticks did not increase.

 Spec not yet implemented:
 MQTT-1.5.3-1 The character data in a UTF-8 encoded string MUST be well-formed UTF-8 as defined by the Unicode specification [Unicode] and restated in RFC 3629 [RFC3629].
 In particular this data MUST NOT include encodings of code points between U+D800 and U+DFFF.
 If a Server or Client receives a Control Packet containing ill-formed UTF-8 it MUST close the Network Connection